ray-project/ray/doc/source/ray-job-submission/overview.rst

     client = JobSubmissionClient("http://127.0.0.1:8265")

-Then we can submit our application to ray cluster via job SDK.
+Then we can submit our application to the Ray cluster via the Job SDK.

 .. code-block:: python

     job_id = client.submit_job(
-        # Entry point to execute
+        # Entrypoint shell command to execute
         entrypoint="python script.py",
         # Working dir
         runtime_env={